-In connection with regulatory approval from the California Department of Insurance and the California Department of Managed Health Care, we committed to certain undertakings (the Undertakings).
-The Undertakings included, among others items, operational commitments around premiums, dividend restrictions, minimum RBC levels, primary offices, growth, accreditation, HEDIS scores and other quality measures, network adequacy, certifications, investments and capital expenditures.
-Specifically, we agreed to:
+In connection with obtaining regulatory approval of the Health Net Acquisition from the California Department of Insurance and the California Department of Managed Health Care, we committed to certain undertakings (the Undertakings).
+The Undertakings included, among other items, operational commitments around premiums, dividend restrictions, minimum Risk Based Capital (RBC) levels, local offices, growth, accreditation, HEDIS scores and other quality measures, network adequacy, certifications, investments and capital expenditures.
+Specifically, we agreed to, among other things:

-- invest \$30 million through the California Organized Investment Network over the next five years; - build a service center in an economically distressed community in California, investing \$200 million over ten years and employing at least 300 people; - contribute \$65 million over five years to improve enrollee health outcomes, support locally-based consumer assistance programs and strengthen the health care delivery system (of which, the present value of \$61 million was expensed in the three months ended March 31, 2016 and classified as General and Administrative expenses in the consolidated statements of operations); and, - invest \$75 million of its investment portfolio in vehicles supporting California's health care infrastructure.
+- invest an additional \$30 million through the California Organized Investment Network over the five years following completion of the acquisition; - build a service center in an economically distressed community in California, investing \$200 million over ten years and employing at least 300 people; - contribute \$65 million to improve enrollee health outcomes (\$10 million over ten years), support locally-based consumer assistance programs (\$5 million over five years) and strengthen the health care delivery system (\$50 million over five years), (of which, the present value of \$61 million was expensed in the nine months ended September 30, 2016 and classified as general and administrative expenses in the Consolidated Statements of Operations); and - · invest \$75 million of its investment portfolio in vehicles supporting California's health care infrastructure.